Predictive model training in Kubeflow Pipelines

 Step 3.
 Create and manage Run

-After creating an Experiment, proceed to the Run creation phase.
+After creating the Experiment, you will proceed to the Run creation step.

-If you want to create a Run later, use one of the following methods:
+If you want to create a Run later, you can do so using one of the following methods:

-- Click the [Create run] button in the Runs tab.
+- Click [Create run] from the Runs tab.

-- Access the pipeline detail page in the Pipelines tab and click [Create run].
+- In the Pipelines tab, go to the pipeline detail page and click [Create run].

 -

-In the Start a run screen, fill in the necessary information and click [Start].
+On the Start a run screen, enter the required information and click [Start].

 -

-Navigate to the Runs tab and select the created Run to access its details.
-You can check detailed information about the Run on this page.
+Move to the Runs tab and select the created Run to access the detailed view.
+You can check all Run-related information on this screen.

 -

-In the Runs tab of the Kubeflow dashboard, select the Run you want to archive from the list, and click the [Archive] button.
+In the Kubeflow dashboard, go to the Runs tab, select the Run to archive, and click [Archive].

 -

-Archived runs can be viewed in the Archived section of the Runs tab.
-You can restore a run by selecting it and clicking the [Restore] button.
+Archived runs can be found under the “Archived” filter in the Runs tab.
+To restore a Run, select it and click [Restore].

 -

-In the Runs tab of the Kubeflow dashboard, select the Run you want to delete, and click the [Archive] button.
+In the Runs tab, select the Run to delete and click [Archive].

 -